-Steven Chananie is a partner in the Corporate Practice Group in the firm's New York office, focusing on healthcare issues.
+Steven Chananie is a special counsel in the Corporate Practice Group in the firm's New York office, focusing on healthcare issues.

 Areas of Practice